Featured Artist. July 2021

 4” x 4”, encaustic, oil, ceramic letters on wood panel

 Models for Study: Jenny Offill is a call for a different way to imagine each other and the world.
-Offill’s words from her book Weather exist as we do right now in a place where we have to choose a different way to exist.

-Models for Study: Jenny Offill
+Models for Study: Jenny Offill (from her book Weather)

 4” x 4”, encaustic, oil, ceramic letters on wood panel